vvv214/vvv214.github.io/_pages/about.md

 **News** : One paper accepted to USENIX Security 21.

 **News** : We won the second place in two competitions: iDASH Secure Genome Analysis Competition (Track III) and Differential Privacy Temporal Map Challenge (Sprint 1).
-For all the 6 competitions we participated, we consistently won the 2nd place.
+For all the 6 competitions we participated in, we consistently won the 2nd place.

 <!---
 **News** : One paper accepted to VLDB 21.